 - The mytheme.css is usually compiled from the SCSS files which are in the SCSS directory.

 - The custom.css file contents override and complete mytheme.css.
 This is the place for hand-made CSS changes.

 - This is the place to store fonts to be used by the theme in cases when web fonts aren't used.

 - This is the place for a specific icon font set to be used by the theme.

 - This is the place to store theme-related images for backgrounds and other purposes.

-- This directory contains the Less files from which, along with global Less files, are compiled the theme style sheet.
+- This directory contains the SCSS files from which, along with global SCSS files, are compiled the theme style sheet.

-Please mind to reload the page after you add the theme to the server and to clear the Tiki caches each time you apply a different theme (/tiki-admin_system.php?do=all).
+Please mind to reload the page after you add the theme to the server.
+Clearing the Tiki caches may also be necessary when you add a theme (/tiki-admin_system.php?do=all).